jeroennoten/Laravel-AdminLTE/README.md

 #### Lang Files

 All the translation strings must be added in the `menu.php` file of each language needed.
-You need to declare a `key` for each one of the previously defined.
+You need to declare a `key` for each one of the menu items translations.
 The translations files are located at the `resources/lang/vendor/adminlte/` folder

-This is an example of the `menu.php` lang file:
+This is an example of the `resources/lang/vendor/adminlte/en/menu.php` lang file for the previous sample of configuration:

 ```php
 return [